-Discover how to create team alignment that improves your company growth.
+Discover how to create team alignment that improves your company’s growth.
 One critical factor for a leader is to create team alignment so that each person is going in the same direction.
-Most companies find it easy to alignment when they are small (less than five employees) and tend to struggle in creating team alignment as the team grows.
+Most companies find it easy to align when they are small (less than five employees) and tend to struggle in creating team alignment as the team grows.
 Our guest today is Diedre Paknad, co-founder of WorkBoard.
 Diedre’s company creates software to help an organization with their OKRs (Objectives and Key Results).
 Discover how to create team alignment in this interview with Diedre.

 Don't miss an episode.
 Subscribe to Growth Think Tank.

 Target Audience: Diedre is the CEO & Co-Founder at WorkBoard Inc. 3-time entrepreneur, software category creator that took an idea from 0 to $300M, from start to IBM acquisition.
 Twice inducted into the Smithsonian Institution for innovation, 18 patents granted/pending, and believe customer relationships are forever.
 Committed to mentoring and helping others.

 Disclaimer: This transcript was created using YouTube’s translator tool and that may mean that some of the words, grammar, and typos come from a misinterpretation of the video.